nodejs/security-wg/processes/cve_management_process.md

   in the issue in the security issue being used to discuss the vulnerability, associate the CVE to that vulnerability.
-This is most commonly done by including it is the draft for the announcement that will go out once the associated security releases are availble.
+This is most commonly done by including it is the draft for the announcement that will go out once the associated security releases are available.
 * Once the security announcement goes out:
   * Use the [Mitre form](https://cveform.mitre.org/) to report the CVE details to Mitre using the `Notify CVE about a publication`.
 The